7 Best Art Museums in Barcelona (Ranked for 2026)

 Yes, if you plan to visit 3 or more of its 6 museums (Picasso, Miró, MNAC, MACBA, Tàpies, CCCB).
 At €38 it saves around €35 compared to individual tickets.
 It includes skip-the-line access and is valid for 12 months.

-Eight museums, each good at something different.
+Seven museums, each good at something different.
 Pick the ones that match your interests, not the ones with the longest queues.

 If you've covered the city and have an extra day, two day-trip extensions make sense for art lovers: Dalí Theatre-Museum tickets in Figueres (the largest surrealist object in the world, where Dalí is buried) and Girona day trip from Barcelona (Museu d'Història dels Jueus in the medieval Call, plus Museu del Cinema).